 - M. Tech in Communication Systems graduates will be able to: - PO1: Independently carry out research/investigation and development work to solve the practical problems related to Communication Systems. - PO2: Write and present a substantial technical report/document in the field of Communication Systems. - PO3: Demonstrate a degree of mastery over the area of Communication Systems.
-The mastery should be level higher than the requirements of bachelor's in Electronics & Communication Engineering program. - PO4: Design and develop communication system modules with current technologies and platforms to meet the global challenges. - PO5: Abstract the requirements for communication applications with good economics and business practices. - PO6: Acquire professional and intellectual integrity, research ethics and execute socio-concern projects related to communication systems.
+The mastery should be level higher than the requirements of bachelor's in Electronics & Communication Engineering program. - PO4: Abstract the requirements of communication scenarios and offer innovative solutions with available communication modules and interfaces. - PO5: Design and develop wireless and wireline communication system modules with good economics to meet Quality of Service.

+PO6: Acquire professional and intellectual integrity, research ethics and execute socio-concern projects related to communication systems.